 Information about ICP’s Move to Essex Crossing

-In January 2020, the International Center of Photography will reunite its Museum and School to create an integrated center at Essex Crossing on the Lower East Side.
+In January 2020, the International Center of Photography will reunite its Museum and School to create an integrated center at 79 Essex Street on the Lower East Side of Manhattan.

 With this move, ICP will become the cultural anchor of Essex Crossing and deepen our ties with the vibrant Lower East Side community.
-In addition, the neighborhood’s history as a center of immigration and documentary and creative work-making align with our goal to serve as a center for our community to explore photography and visual culture as mediums of empowerment and catalysts for social change.
+The neighborhood’s history as a center of immigration and documentary and creative work-making align with our goal to serve as a center for our community to explore photography and visual culture as mediums of empowerment and catalysts for social change.

 Note our archives remain at Mana Contemporary in Jersey City, NJ.
 The ICP-Bard MFA Studios (Long Island City, NY); and the ICP Community Partnerships (various locations throughout NYC) will also remain in their current locations.
 The Library will be temporarily closed until we open at Essex.
 In the meantime, a reference desk will be available at the Grace Building space.